gxlmyacc/vue-asset-loader/README.md

   ]
 }
 ```
-vue-file-loader willchoose `publicPath` or `publicStylePath` based on the image from HTML or CSS.
+vue-file-loader will choose `publicPath` or `publicStylePath` based on the image from HTML or CSS.